Noluk1991/SwiftyTroupe/README.md

 # SwiftyTroupe
-Yet another Actor Model implementation for Swift
+Sandbox for experiments with Actor Model